-The goal of remediation and rehabilitation through the two meetings with a regulatory expert, serves to deepen the Member's understanding of their obligations to the profession and to the public.
+The proposed penalty provides for remediation and rehabilitation through the two meetings with a Regulatory Expert, serving to deepen the Member's understanding of her obligations to the profession and to the public.

 Overall, the public is protected through the 12-month employer notification period.
 The penalty agreed demonstrates that this conduct is serious and has attracted a serious sanction as a result.

 Taken together, the penalty demonstrates to the public that nursing is a profession that is capable of governing itself.
-In light of the multitude of fraudulent benefit claims referred to the College's Discipline Committee, the Panel finds that the penalty sends a clear statement to the members that benefit fraud will not be condoned.